jonescompneurolab/SpectralEvents/README.md

 # SpectralEvents Toolbox

-Find and analyze spectral events (local maxima above a power threshold within a specified band of the non-averaged time-frequency response) in each trial of a dataset.
+This toolbox is composed of a series of functions that find and analyze spectral events (local maxima above a power threshold within a specified band of the non-averaged time-frequency response) on a trial-by-trial basis allowing for spectral event feature comparison between trial outcomes/conditions.

 ## Functions
 ### spectralevents